PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

             The above problem is essentially an optimization problem presented in TRPO, which can be completely solved using the method we introduced in the TRPO tutorial.
             +++
-            The Omnisafe code of the :bdg-success-line:`Implementation of Stage I` can be seen in the :bdg-success:`Code with Omnisafe`, click on this :bdg-success-line:`card` to jump to view.
+            The OmniSafe code of the :bdg-success-line:`Implementation of Stage I` can be seen in the :bdg-success:`Code with OmniSafe`, click on this :bdg-success-line:`card` to jump to view.

     .. tab-item:: Implementation of Stage 2